 or so was enough to confuse him.
 Then I'd suddenly say, Oh, no!
 We've

-I'd point out to him that nothing looked quite right.
-I'd tell him that
+In proof, I'd point out to him that nothing looked quite right.
+I'd

-I was trying to get us out, but then my escape would fail.
-We'd find
+tell him that I was trying to get us out, but then my escape would fail.

-ourselves in an even worse weird-dimension, called The Forty Years.
+We'd find ourselves in an even worse weird-dimension, called The

-We could go home now, but other people would be living in our house.
+Forty Years.
+We could go home now, but other people would be living

+in our house.
 Our Mama and Papa were dead.
 Our cat was dead.
-Our sisters had grown
+Our sisters

 It never failed.
-Of course it didn't, since I'd also managed to terrify
+Of course it didn't, firstly since I'd also managed

-myself, just by imagining all this loss, this limitless disaster....
+to terrify myself, by imagining all our loss, our limitless disaster,

 My behaviour was inexcusable.
 But I told very good stories, at this